 These objectives are met by all MSN students in all program tracks at all sites.
-The MSN educational program delivery is accomplished by a combination of on campus classes, web-based technologies and the use of Healthnet, a two-way interactive video conferencing system.
+The MSN educational program delivery is accomplished by a combination of on campus classes and web-based technologies.

 MSN Application and Admission Information

 All applicants are selected on a composite evaluation of past academic achievement, personal essay, and references.
 Although the materials required for admission consideration vary from one program to another, the general qualities considered are: